 Beyond that information, the word holistic is impossible to define, because a definition imposes a boundary, and therefore excludes.
 It is a way of seeing and knowing the world.
 The holistic approach in medicine considers the whole person, both he or she seeking help and the practitioner who aims to provide help, whatever form that may take.
 It is caring for yourself, caring for others, and caring for the planet.
 It is being part of the living organism that is our Earth and every creature and organism that lives in this wondrous place.

 The holistic view of course includes the objective scientific explanations of physiology and accepts that that people have inner experiences that are subjective, mystical, spiritual or religious, which affects their well being and their beliefs.

-Our new website feature provides the 'dimensions' of being holistic.
-This describes this challenging word in terms of the qualities of the human - especially applicable to those who are unwell and those who care.
-See front page to access this exploration of the human relationship in sickness and in health.
+This website feature provides the ‘dimensions’ of being holistic.
+This describes this challenging word in terms of the qualities of the human – especially applicable to those who are unwell and those who care.
+See the front page to access this exploration of the human relationship in sickness and in health.

 “I think holistic care is humane care where it is about individuals not their illness.”

 “ I want a holistic doctor to look after me, someone to really listen and try to understand me.
 Someone who is caring as well as being good at his or her job is being holistic. ”

 “I have a holistic nurse.
 She went to so much trouble to help me sort my life out, you know, that bit extra effort to find something that might help, even phoned me at home to see how I was getting on.”

 ”Instead of just printing out a prescription we talked about how I could do things for myself, no one’s done that before.”